FAQs About Selling On-Exchange & Off-Exchange Under-65 Plans

 Do I Earn the Same Commissions for Helping Clients Find a Plan On- and Off-Exchange?

 Regardless of which under-65 plan you and your client choose, you will earn commissions.
 On- exchange and off-exchange plans may pay at different rates.
-Review the commission schedules by each carrier to confirm the rates.
+Review the commission schedules from each carrier to confirm the rates.

 Are Clients Eligible for ACA Subsidies If They Purchase Off the Exchange?